marcv81-test/marcv81-test-pages/_posts/quadcopter/2014-01-08-diy-artf-quadcopter.md

 **Normal startup**

 - Connect battery with throttle stick at min
-- ESC emits a long beep, we’re ready to go
+- ESC emits a long beep, we're ready to go

 **Calibration startup**